revbayes/revbayes.github.io/tutorials/biogeo/index.md

 {:.figure}

-For this tutorial we’ll focus entirely on the silversword alliance and the modern Hawaiian archipelago.
-To begin, we’ll use just four areas, K, O, M, and H, and include areas R and Z in later analyses (Figure [fig:hawaii_areas]).
+For this tutorial we'll focus entirely on the silversword alliance and the modern Hawaiian archipelago.
+To begin, we'll use just four areas, K, O, M, and H, and include areas R and Z in later analyses (Figure [fig:hawaii_areas]).
 The species ranges used in this exercise follow
 @Gillespie2009.